First task for Packers RT Bryan Bulaga: facing Bears’ Mack

 “I don’t need to react to every comment that’s made,” Rodgers said.
 “I think I’ve made that pretty clear.”

-The Packers have faced Mack once before, when Green Bay beat Oakland on the road 30-20 on Dec.
+The Packers have faced Mack once before, when Green Bay won 30-20 at Oakland on Dec.
 20, 2015 .
 Then a second-year player, Mack had one of his 15 sacks that season in that game, though he had just two tackles.

 The Packers, especially the offensive linemen, might take a look at the film again, though there’s not a direct correlation to preparing for Mack with the Bears.